teambit/docs/docs/getting-started/4-development-environment.md

 Regardless of the framework and workspace, all components are being build and tested just the same, make it easier for you to collaborate with other developers on components.

-### Using component templates
+## Using component templates

 An important lifecycle operation the environment can register is the `bit create` command.
-This way you can define and use templates when adding implementing new components in the worksapce.
+This way you can define and use templates when adding implementing new components in the workspace.

 ```sh
 $ bit create ...